alexayin/Noxim-Q/README.txt

-Noxim - the NoC Simulator
+Noxim on MacBook Pro - the NoC Simulator
 =========================

 Welcome to Noxim, the Network-on-Chip Simulator developed at the University of Catania (Italy).